Benchmarking - Frequently Asked Questions

 - If the largest area of your building is associated with non-food retail, benchmark your property as either Retail Store or Wholesale/Supercenter

 Entire strip malls cannot receive a single score.
-Instead, the individual non-food retail units within a strip mall can receive scores, if they meet the eligibility requirements for their ENERGY STAR Score.
+Instead, the individual non-food retail and medical offices units within a strip mall can receive scores, if they meet the eligibility requirements for their ENERGY STAR Score.

 1. How do I apply for ENERGY STAR Certification?